learn-co-curriculum/dsc-lp-REGRESSION-interactions-regularization/README.md

 #### Learning goals for this lesson:

-* Students can define interactions in the context of modeling
+* Students can define interactions in the context of modeling.
-* Students can use `PolynomialFeatures` from sklearn in Python to train polynomial regression models.
+* Students can use `PolynomialFeatures` from sklearn in Python to create additional polynomial and interaction terms.
 * Students can explain the bias-variance tradeoff.
-* Student can explain what Lasso and Ridge Regression are, and how they are used in Regularization.
+* Students can explain what Lasso and Ridge Regression are, and how they are used in Regularization.
-* Students can use sklearn to fit regularized (Lasso, Ridge) linear regression models.
+* Students can use sklearn to fit regularized (Lasso) linear regression models.

 #### Relevant learning goals from Airtable